evening-dove/Hack_And_Slash/README.md

 You must also have Pygame 1.9.2 installed

-Uses graphical elements and respondes to simultaneously keybored and mouse input For instructions on how to play the game, please consult the in game How to Play menu
+Uses graphical elements and respondes to simultaneously keybored and mouse input

+For specific instructions on how to play the game, please consult the in game How to Play menu

 -Bryan Travers